Prague Integrated Transport: Commuter rail

-Metro, trams, Petřín funicular
+Metro, trams and funicular

-City rail services are de facto monopolised by Dopravní podnik hl. m.
-Prahy, which operates all Prague tram and metro services, and the Petřín funicular.
+City rail services are de facto monopolised by DPP, which operates all Prague tram and metro services, and the Petřín funicular.
 To date, there have not been any realistic proposals of any other transporter to operate any services of this kind.

+Trolleybus services

+In 2023, regular operation launched on two newly set-up trolleybus lines, including line 59 connecting Prague Airport with the city centre.
+Both are operated by DPP.

 Bus and coach services

 Dopravní podnik hl. m.
 Prahy

-City bus services in Prague were originally operated by multiple city-owned enterprises, later merged into a single entity: Dopravní podnik hl. m.
+City bus services in Prague were originally operated by multiple city-owned enterprises, later merged into a single entity, Dopravní podnik hl. m.
 Prahy.
 Today, this company operates most of the city bus services, and also some of the suburban coach services.